-If it’s larger than a twin if will require ties pieces of fabric together to make the blanket larger.
-I do not recommend this method as it makes holes/ ripples in the center of the blanket.
-Sewing a blanket would be much faster and effective.
+If it’s larger than a twin it will require you to tie pieces of fabric together to make the blanket larger.
+An alternative would be to make a no sew tie quilt blanket, however Sewing a blanket would be much faster and effective.

 Twin Size blanket – 2 yards of Fleece for a Twin – large throw size (But recommend the braid method so less of the blanket is used for ties)

 Full/ Double/ Queen – 4 yards of fleece in each color (86 inches by 90 inches. will need to tie/ sew additional fleece together as the fabric will not be wide enough)

 King – 4 yards of fleece in each color (102 by 86 inches.
 Will need to tie/ sew additional fleece together as the fabric will not be wide enough.)